 You don’t want to just research the potential activities though.
 You need to know the person you are shopping for.
 Ask questions.
 Get to know what kinds of things they like and don’t like.

-Some of these clutter-free gift ideas could still become clutter (all be it very small clutter) if it isn’t a fit for the recipient.
+Some of these clutter-free gift ideas could still become clutter (albeit very small clutter) if it isn’t a fit for the recipient.
 Don’t buy flowers for someone who is allergic to flowers.
 Don’t get a restaurant gift card to someone with very specialized dietary needs unless you know it will work for them.

 I also wouldn’t suggest purchasing something that is date bound without consulting the person first.
 It would be super disappointing to receive tickets to your favorite musician who will be in town while you are on a work trip in another state.